rakunie/remote_dev_task/README.md

 ### Submision:

-You can make a private repo share it with us @ larry@rakun.ie or ZIP your files and send them to info@rakun.ie
+You can make a private repo and share it with us @ larry@rakun.ie or ZIP your files and send them to info@rakun.ie

 If you have any questions you can reach out @ larry@rakun.ie